-TOWING HITCH
+TOWING HITCH:

 The motorhome is fully capable of towing typical motor vehicles.

-The Allegro RED 360 is equipped with a 10,000 pound towing hitch (Figure 2-10), and associated wiring connector.
+The Allegro RED is equipped with a 10,000 pound towing hitch (Figure 2-9) with a wiring connector.

 The towing hitch features a standard 7 pin wiring connector.
 If desired, a trailer brake actuator can be added.
 The plug for the actuator is located to the left of the steering column, underneath the dash.